grz0zrg/wui/README.md

 The form widget has two important methods `getParameters` and `setParameters` which allow to respectively serialize and deserialize entire forms data (and subsequently trigger `change` event if needed) as JSON, **a form item must have an unique name to be serializable**.

 See the demo page for a detailed example of configuration options.

+Note : Work in progress / experimental feature; may be broken

 *Methods*: